Bhadralok: Economy

-Among others, Joya Chatterji, Lecturer in History of Modern South Asia at Cambridge and Fellow of Trinity College, accuses the Bhadralok class for the economic decline of the state of West Bengal after India's independence in 1947.
-She writes in her book, titled "The Spoils of Partition":In these ways, Bengal's partition frustrated the plans and purposes of the very groups who had demanded it.
-Why their strategy failed so disastrously is a question which will no doubt be debated by bhadralok Bengal long after the last vestiges of its influence have been swept away.
-Many excuses have already been made; and different scapegoats remain to be identified and excoriated.
+Among others, Joya Chatterji, Lecturer in History of Modern South Asia at Cambridge and Fellow of Trinity College, blames the Bhadralok class for the economic decline of the state of West Bengal after India's independence in 1947.
+She writes in her book, titled The Spoils of Partition:

+Bengal's partition frustrated the plans and purposes of the very groups who had demanded it.
+Why their strategy failed so disastrously is a question which will no doubt be debated by bhadralok Bengal long after the last vestiges of its influence have been swept away...
 But perhaps part of the explanation is this: for all their self-belief in their cultural superiority and their supposed talent for politics, the leaders of bhadralok Bengal misjudged matters so profoundly because, in point of fact, they were deeply inexperienced as a political class.
 Admittedly, they were highly educated and in some ways sophisticated, but they had never captured the commanding heights of Bengal's polity or its economy.
 They had been called upon to execute policy but not to make it.
 They had lived off the proceeds of the land, but had never organised the business of agriculture.
 Whether as theorists or practitioners, they understood little of the mechanics of production and exchange, whether on the shop-floor or in the fields.
 Above all, they had little or no experience in the delicate arts of ruling and taxing people.
 Far from being in the vanguard as they liked to believe, by 1947 Bengal's bhadralok had become a backward-looking group, living in the past, trapped in the aspic of outdated assumptions, and so single-mindedly focused upon their own narrow purposes that they were blind to the larger picture and the big changes that were taking place around them.